Law codes of Cnut

 King Cnut of England issued two complementary law-codes during his reign, though they are believed to have been edited or even composed by Wulfstan, Archbishop of York.
 They were composed in Old English and are divided into two parts, I Cnut (on ecclesiastical matters) and II Cnut (on secular matters).
-As well as surviving in the later Latin translation of the Instituta Cnuti, the laws of Cnut survive in four manuscripts:
+As well as surviving in a later Latin translation as the Instituta Cnuti, the laws of Cnut survive in four manuscripts: